joshhting/uncle-yarvis/README.md

 # Uncle Yarvis

-Only works in wikis or SCG articles
+Only works on wikis, SCG articles, or The Onion articles.

 ## Run in developer's mode